The Renters Rights Bill

 https://bills.parliament.uk/bills/3462#timeline

-Its title is likely to be changed to The Renters Rights Bill.
+Under the Labour government, its title was changed to The Renters Rights Bill.

 This Bill was introduced by the previous Conservative government but was shelved due to the surprise of the early election date.
 The new Labour government has already committed to introducing the key parts of the Bill.